claudiumihait/mars-exploration-map-generator/README.md

 # Mars Exploration - Map Generator #

+This repository is Part 1 of the Mars Exploration application.
+The second part, which is the Simulator application, can be found [here.](https://github.com/claudiumihait/mars-exploration-simulator)

 ### Description ###

 _Note: This application was created as a learning project to practice Java development skills and is not intended for actual commercial use._